 The City of Salisbury has a productive working relationship with many community partners in the implementation of the City's housing and community development projects.
-The Housing & Community Development Department will coordinate activities among the public and private agencies and organizations in the City.
-This coordination will ensure that the goals and objectives stated in the PY 2024-2028 Five Year Consolidated Plan will be effectively addressed by more than one entity.
-The following entities will carry out the PY 2025 annual goals and objectives:
+The Housing & Community Development Department will coordinate activities among the public and private agencies and

-- City of Salisbury Housing & Community Development Department (HCDD) -- manages the Newton Street and Truitt Street Community Centers and operates the Anne Street Village for the homeless - The Wicomico County Housing Authority manages and administers Housing Choice Vouchers and public housing units. - Homeless Alliance for the Lower Shore (HALS) Continuum of Care (CoC) Committee coordinates homeless services and homeless prevention activities. - Habitat for Humanity of Wicomico County affordable housing provider. - Salisbury Neighborhood Housing Services affordable housing provider.
+• City of Salisbury Housing & Community Development Department (HCDD) -- manages the Newton Street and Truitt Street Community Centers and operates the Anne Street Village for the homeless

+• The Wicomico County Housing Authority - manages and administers Housing Choice Vouchers and public housing units.

+• Homeless Alliance for the Lower Shore (HALS) Continuum of Care (CoC) Committee - coordinates homeless services and homeless prevention activities.

+• Habitat for Humanity of Wicomico County - affordable housing provider.

+• Salisbury Neighborhood Housing Services - affordable housing provider.